 Consider two vertices corresponding to two rows of $A$, which were obtained from different rows of $W$ after replacing.
 We have two cases: these vertices correspond to the same block of zeros from $W$ or they correspond to different blocks of zeros from $W$.

-Consider two vertices corresponding to the first case.
+Consider two vertices from the first case.
 They have 4 common neighbours from addition of $I_t \otimes ((J_4-I_4) \otimes J_2)$ plus $4(t-1)/2$ common neighbours from replacing.
 Thus, these vertices have $2t + 2$ common neighbours.

-Consider two vertices corresponding to the second case.
-They have 3 common neighbours in each block of $\Gamma$, which correspond to block of zeros from $W$.
+Consider two vertices from the second case.
+They have 3 common neighbours in each block of $\Gamma$, which correspond to a block of zeros from $W$.
 Thus, they have 6 common neighbours.
-Plus they have $4(t-2)/2$ common neighbours from replacing.
+They also have $4(t-2)/2$ common neighbours from replacing.
 Thus, these vertices have $2t + 2$ common neighbours total.

 So, $\Gamma$ is a DDG with parameters $(8t,4t+2,6,2t+2,4t,2)$. $\square$